Mortara case: Feletti arrested

 Momolo Mortara spent late 1859 and January 1860 in Paris and London, trying to rally support.
-While he was away his father Simon, who lived about 30 km west of Bologna in Reggio Emilia, successfully asked the new authorities in Romagna to launch an inquiry into the Mortara case.
-On 31 December 1859 Farini ordered his justice minister to pursue the "authors of the kidnapping".
+While he was away, his father Simon, who lived about 30 km west of Bologna in Reggio Emilia, successfully asked the new authorities in Romagna to launch an inquiry into the Mortara case.
+On 31 December 1859, Farini ordered his justice minister to pursue the "authors of the kidnapping".
 Filippo Curletti, the new director-general of police for Romagna, was put in charge of the investigation.
-After two officers identified the erstwhile inquisitor Feletti as having given the order to remove Edgardo, Curletti and a detachment of police went to San Domenico and arrested him at about 02:30 on 2 January 1860.
+After two officers identified the erstwhile inquisitor, Feletti, as having given the order to remove Edgardo, Curletti and a detachment of police went to San Domenico on 2 January 1860 and arrested him at about 02:30.

-The police inspectors questioned Feletti, but each time they asked about anything to do with Mortara or his removal the friar said that a sacred oath precluded his discussing affairs of the Holy Office.
-When Curletti ordered him to hand over all files relating to the Mortara case, Feletti said that they had been burned – when asked when or how, he repeated that on Holy Office matters he could say nothing.
+The police inspectors questioned Feletti, but each time they asked about anything to do with Mortara or his removal, the friar said that a sacred oath precluded his discussing affairs of the Holy Office.
+When Curletti ordered him to hand over all files relating to the Mortara case, Feletti said that they had been burned.
+When asked when or how, he repeated that on Holy Office matters he could say nothing.
 Pressed further, Feletti said: "As far as the activities that I carried out as Inquisitor of the Holy Office of Bologna, I am obliged to explain myself to one forum only, to the Supreme Sacred Congregation in Rome, whose Prefect is His Holiness Pope Pius IX, and to no-one else."
-After the police searched the convent for documents relating to the Mortara case – they found nothing – the inquisitor was escorted to prison.
-The news that Feletti had been arrested caused the press storm surrounding Mortara, which had died down somewhat, to flare up again across Europe.
+The police searched the convent for documents relating to the Mortara case, finding nothing, but the inquisitor was escorted to prison.
+The news that Feletti had been arrested caused the press storm concerning Mortara, which had died down somewhat, to flare up again across Europe.

 Investigation

 Feletti's trial was the first major criminal case in Bologna under the new authorities.
-The magistrate Francesco Carboni announced on 18 January 1860 that Feletti and Lieutenant-Colonel Luigi De Dominicis would be prosecuted, but not Lucidi or Agostini.
-When Carboni interviewed Feletti in prison on 23 January, the friar said that in seizing Edgardo from his family he had only carried out instructions from the Holy Office, "which never promulgates any decree without the consent of the Roman Pontiff".
+On 18 January 1860, the magistrate, Francesco Carboni, announced that Feletti and Lieutenant-Colonel Luigi De Dominicis would be prosecuted, but not Lucidi or Agostini.
+When Carboni interviewed Feletti in prison on 23 January, the friar said that, in seizing Edgardo from his family, he had only carried out instructions from the Holy Office, "which never promulgates any decree without the consent of the Roman Pontiff".
 Feletti then recounted a version of the Church narrative of the case, stating that Edgardo had "always remained firm in his desire to remain a Christian" and was now studying successfully in Rome.
-He predicted in conclusion that Edgardo would one day be the "support and pride" of the Mortara family.
+In conclusion, he predicted that Edgardo would one day be the "support and pride" of the Mortara family.